mlrun/demo-xgb-project/README.md

 model training and automated deployment.

 The examples demonstrate how you can:
- * Run pipelines on locally on a notebook.
+ * Run pipelines locally on a notebook.
  * Run some or all tasks on an elastic Kubernetes cluster using serverless functions/jobs.
  * Create automated ML workflows using [KubeFlow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).
  * Maintain project lifecycle